-The first question you may need to answer is whether to get a triathlon suit or not.
+The first question you may need to answer is whether to invest in a triathlon suit or not.
 Most high-end triathletes wear a triathlon suit because it offers a one-piece, all-purpose piece of gear that can be worn from the moment you arrive at the race to the post-race cool down.
-The majority of racers we observe, however, use a combo that is not as specialized (or expensive) as a triathlon suit.
+The majority of more recreational racers we observe, however, use a combo that is not as specialized (or expensive) as a triathlon suit.

 A good triathlon suit is designed specifically for triathlon, and offers benefits that may help you race faster and be as comfortable as possible.
 It will be great in the water, providing a skin of sorts that fits well beneath your wetsuit or as your only garment in the water.
 It will be quick-drying so that by the time you are on the bike, you are dry enough to not chafe – this is very important.
 It also prevents the need for adding / subtracting clothing at a transition, helping you breeze through to the next leg as quickly as possible.

 When buying triathlon shorts, remember to buy quality and know that they are not intended to be used in a pool.
 Doing so will shorten their lifespan considerably.
-We recommend the LG Power Laser shorts at around $80.
+We recommend the Pearl Izumi Select shorts (find them here on Amazon).
+Pearl Izumi makes some really good and comfortable tri gear, and they don’t cost an arm and a leg.
 They are a great all-purpose short for beginners or advanced racers alike.

 Once you have your shorts selected, you need to figure out what to wear on top.
 This is where the answer might be different for men or women.
 Many racers will choose a triathlon-specific top, often called a singlet, for racing.
 Singlets can be nice because they can be comfortable for activities such as cycling or running, even outside of a tri race.
 Good singlets range in price from $40 to $100, depending on the maker and the quality.